katerixas/katerixas/README.md

 I'm **Kate**.
 I'm a **Talent Sourcer** and **HR Generalist** at **Arctic7**.
 I’m here to meet and connect with talented people from all around the world =)

-## ❄️About Arctic7

-**Arctic7** is a company specializing in game development, virtual production, and digital services.
-Recently, we expanded our scope and launched **A7 Digital**, with the goal of delivering high-quality infrastructure and operations support for various industries.

-We leverage the skills we have honed from our background in game development and film & TV production to provide outsourced IT solutions.

 ## 🚀 Let's connect & chat!

 As part of **A7 Digital**, we are currently working on the development of high-performance routing software, and we are eager to connect with talented **Network Engineers** and **QA Engineer** to discuss future opportunities.